Improving Generalization and Convergence by Enhancing Implicit Regularization: An Illustrative Example Motivating IRE

-where $\kappa>0$ controls the enhancement strength.
+\item {\bf Increasing only the flat directions' learning rate {{(our approach, IRE)}}}.
+Specifically, for GD \eqref{equ: toy gd dynamics}, the GD-IRE dynamics is given by where $\kappa>0$ controls the enhancement strength.
 In GD-IRE~\eqref{equ: toy ire dynamics}, $\bu_t$'s dynamics is {\bf $(1+\kappa)$ faster} than that of GD~\eqref{equ: toy gd dynamics}.
 Notably, the sharp directions' dynamics ($\bv_t$) are unchanged.
 The choice of $\kappa$ only needs to maintain the stability of flat directions' dynamics, for which, we can always take a significantly large $\kappa$ to enhance the sharpness regularization.
 As demonstrated in Figure~\ref{fig: toy, ire}, IRE with larger $\kappa$ always find flatter minima. \end{itemize}

 \begin{remark}[The generality] It is worth noting that similar implicit sharpness regularization also holds for SGD~\citep{ma2022beyond,li2021happens} and SAM~\citep{wen2023how}.
 In this section, we focus on the above toy model and GD mainly for illustration.
 In Appendix \ref{appendix: example}, we provide an analogous illustrative analysis of how IRE accelerates the sharpness reduction of SGD.
 In Section~\ref{section: theory}, we further provide theoretical evidence to show that IRE can boost the implicit sharpness regularization of SAM. \end{remark}